abdullahkhawer/aws-alerts/README.md

 ## Components Used

-Following are the components used in this framework:
+Following are the components used in this solution:

 -   Terraform templates for all of the resources deployment in case you don't want to use AWS CloudFormation templates.
 -   AWS CloudFormation templates (both in JSON and YAML) for all of the resources deployment as stack in case you don't want to use Terraform templates.